If after reading the FAQs and responses you have additional questions, please contact Communications Specialist Tara Mitchell at email@example.com.

 AP Exams | Board Meetings | Budget Vote & Board Elections | Chromebooks | Classes Cancelled | Community Resources | Continuity of Learning | Marking Periods & Grades | NYS Exams & Regents | Parent Portal Updates | Playgrounds | Prom Plans | Remote Learning Assignments | School Meals | School Supplies | Spring Break | Summer

-On March 27, Gov. Andrew Cuomo issued an executive order to continue the cancellation of classes until at least April 15.
+On April 16, Gov. Andrew Cuomo issued an executive order to continue remote learning through May 15.
 During this time, schools are required to provide continuity of instruction, meals for students and childcare resources every weekday, including days originally part of the previously scheduled spring break.

 BH-BL will fully comply with this directive.
 We will continue moving forward with our plan for remote instruction.
 Students should refer to their teachers’ guidance on the Launch Page and check their Google Classrooms and email daily, as they have been doing since classes were cancelled in mid March.